octopus-sensing/octopus-sensing/README.md

 Octopus Sensing
 ===============

-A tool to help you run scientific experiments that involves recording data synchronously from multiple sources.
-You write steps of an experiment scenario, for example showing a stimuli and then a questionnaire, and the tool takes care of the rest.
+A tool to help you run scientific experiments that involve recording data synchronously from multiple sources.
+You write steps of an experiment scenario, for example showing a stimulus and then a questionnaire.
+The tool takes care of the rest.

-It can collect data from devices such as OpenBCI EEG headset, Shimmer sensor (GSR and PPG), Video and Audio, etc. Data collection can be start and stop synchronously across all devices, and collected data will be tagged with the timestamp of start and stop of the experiment, the ID of the experiment, etc.
+It can collect data from multiple devices such as OpenBCI EEG headset, Shimmer sensor (GSR and PPG), Video and Audio, etc. Data collection can be started and stopped synchronously across all devices.
+Collected data will be tagged with the timestamp of the start and stop of the experiment, the ID of the experiment, etc.

 The aim is to make the scripting interface so simple that people with minimum or no software development skills can define experience scenarios with no effort.

 #### Main features

 * Controls data recording from multiple sources using a simple unified interface
-* Ability to tag an event on all the collected data (such as start of a experiment, and event during the experiment, etc)
+* Tags an event on collected data, such as the start of an experiment, and events during the experiment, etc.
-* Can show stimulies (images and videos) and questionnaries
+* Can show stimuli (images and videos) and questionnaires
 * Monitoring interface that visualizes collected data in real-time

-Getting Strated
+Getting Started
 ---------------

 #### requirements